Standing Stones: how and why?

 Bosiliack menhir - now part of a hedge

-So there are two major subtle energy orientations involved with menhirs: horizontal fields, lines and spirals, both underground and above ground, spreading out across the landscape, and vertical vortical fields moving between deeper levels in the earth and the heavens above.
+Menhirs create or amplify power points, acting like acupuncture needles in the earth.
+Two subtle energy orientations are involved with menhirs: horizontal fields, in the form of lines and spirals, both underground and above ground, spreading out across the landscape; and vertical fields moving between deeper levels in the earth and the heavens above.

 The Bronze Age